H-M-H/Weylus/Readme.md

 - On Wayland with GNOME recently there has been added an option to [create virtual monitors with mutter](https://gitlab.gnome.org/GNOME/mutter/-/merge_requests/1698)

+#### Encryption
+By default Weylus comes without encryption and should only be run on networks you trust.
+If this is not the case it's strongly advised to set up a TLS proxy.
+One option is to use [hitch](https://hitch-tls.org/), an example script that sets up encryption is located at `weylus_tls.sh`.
+But any TLS proxy should work just fine.

+Note that the mentioned script works by creating a self-signed certificate.
+This means your browser will most likely display a scary looking but completely unfounded message telling you how incredibly dangerous it is to trust the certificate you yourself just created; this can be safely ignored!

+In case you are using Firefox: There is a [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1187666) that prevents users from accepting self-signed certificates for websocket connections.
+A workaround is to directly open the websocket connection via the URL bar and accept the certificate there.
+After accepting the connection will of course fail as the browser expects https and not wss as protocol.

+Sadly this solution is anything but frictionless and I am unhappy with the current state of affairs.
+This is also another reason why encryption is not enabled by default, self-signed certificates are just too painful to handle nowadays.
+I'd gladly welcome any proposals to improve the situation!

 ### macOS
 Weylus needs some permissions to work properly, make sure you enable:
 - Incoming connections